qinzian/Custom-Tracker/readme.txt

 	-pics

-Next v1.4 (folders and records):
+Next v1.5 (folders and records):
-- change name, add, and delete records / folders
+- name / rename folders (display using folder.title)

-- switch between folders and records will alter the what's in the tab-content box

 issue:
 - when creating new itemButtons from calls to "addFolder", I'd like to highlight the itemButton right after creation